amashuroff/understanding-weird-parts-js/js-browser.md

 ### Blobs and Files

+- Blob stands for Binary Large Object and is a data type that can store binary data.
+It represents data like programs, code snippets, multimedia objects, and other things that don’t support JavaScript native format.
 - Blobs work with many calls, used to process Files.
 - The most important one is URL.createObjectURL(), which can be used to create url, that can be used in hrefs and stc attributes in html
 - Basically, blob gives JS something like a temporary file, and letss you treat those files, like if they where files on a web server